-My advice for anyone looking to get started as a VA is to create a portfolio that showcases your personality and to keep it organised.
-I have had numerous clients comment on how organised mine is.
+My advice for anyone looking to get started as a VA is to create a portfolio that showcases your personality and to keep it organized.
+I have had numerous clients comment on how organized mine is.
 Yet all I have done is create a few folders and name each document appropriately.

 If you’re super excited and ready to jump on the VA bandwagon, I’d love to give you a welcome pack of things that have helped me get started.

-Send me an email at email@example.com and I will send you through a pack of my favourite Facebook groups, useful websites and email templates that have scored me jobs.
+Send me an email at email@example.com and I will send you through a pack of my favorite Facebook groups, useful websites and email templates that have scored me jobs.

 I can’t wait to see you somewhere around the world!